eLearningDAO/BOUNDER/README.md

 However, the most important goal we can achieve is from the perspective of e-learning.
 Currently, there is no method for detecting accurately the user knowledge using multiple choices.

-MCQ (multiple choices question) is a powerful tool when you want to automatically "filter" for a certain degree of student knowledge (to be focused only on who passed a certain threshold).
+MCQ (multiple-choice question) is a powerful tool when you want to automatically "filter" for a certain degree of student knowledge (to be focused only on who passed a certain threshold).
 However, for a proper evaluation, an "essay question" is still needed, which is impossible to automate (yes, AI is not yet that powerful).

 So, how can we more accurately evaluate still using an MCQ approach?